Taylor Hill Tidbits

 Your Western Iowa destination

 Completed in the spring of 2002 (see photo), Taylor Hill Lodge stands looking much the same on the outside.
 The inside would be quite a surprise to Charlie Taylor, however.
 Where once pigs rooted in the straw, the guests now relax on leather sofas in front of a cozy fireplace.
-“Homey and comfortable” is how guests describe the lodge with its earthy colors, mission-style furniture and original pitched ceiling visible from the spacious great room below.

 Open year-round, Taylor Hill Lodge offers six bedrooms, four full baths and a family-sized dining and sitting area, complete with an extra-long wooden kitchen table that’s a natural gathering place.
-Outside to the east is a patio where guests can sip their morning coffee while viewing the sunrise and surrounding fields, or stargaze with a cold beer in hand.
-Management of the lodge was spearheaded by Donna Bauer from 2002-2018, and has been expanded since 2019 by Ann Brinkman.
+Outside to the east is a patio where guests can sip their morning coffee while viewing the sunrise and surrounding fields, or

-years, the Manatts have been honored to host dozens of weddings of local couples, Wheeler reunions, quilting groups from across Iowa, and family Christmas gatherings on the Homeplace.
+The Lodge has grown along with Audubon’s community-led redevelopment in recent years.
+Over the years, the Manatts have been honored to host dozens of weddings of local couples, Wheeler reunions, quilting groups from across Iowa, and family Christmas gatherings on the Homeplace.

 Land acknowledgement